 Local government is accountable and transparent in a number of ways.
 Elected local authority members are democratically accountable to their local area and this gives them a clear leadership role in building sustainable communities.
 All members must account to their communities for the decisions they have taken and the rationale behind those decisions.
 All authorities are subject to external review through the external audit of their financial statements.
-They are required to publish their financial statements and are encouraged to prepare an annual report.
+They are required to publish their financial statements.
 Many are subject to national standards and targets.
 Their budgets are effectively subject to significant influence and overview by government, which has powers to intervene.
 Both members and officers are subject to codes of conduct.
 Additionally, where maladministration may have occurred, an aggrieved person may appeal either through their local councillor or directly to the Ombudsman.